-After the perceptual task is completed, each reference movie (for each person) is mapped to a particular synthetic movie generated from the original three-mode model.
+After the perceptual task is completed, each reference movie (for each person) is mapped to a particular synthetic movie.
 For each selected synthetic movie, there exists a known e value (used to generate the movie).
 The mean and standard deviation for the reference-synthetic e mappings of the nine people are then computed (not including the illusory movies).
 Using the mean e values, Eqn.
 12 is converged to the expressive feature weights needed to bring the model estimation of effort (Eqn.
 8) into alignment with the human judgements of the movements.
+The learning is performed using the 2-D joint-angle three-mode model of the lightest and heaviest carry examples (the position e mappings are the same in this space) with 99.9% of the variance captured (the number of components in G, H, and E were 8, 8, and 1, respectively).

-Figure 3: Screen-shot of perceptual task program.
+Figure 3.
+Screen-shot of matching program.